School Science Lessons

 Emulsifying agents, (Agriculture)

-Emulsifying agents, (Cooking)
+Emulsifying agents, (Cooking and pharmacy)

 Enantiomers